Top EU court finds Britain guilty of dumping raw sewage

 "A member state may not plead practical or administrative difficulties in order to justify non-compliance with the obligations and time limits laid down by a directive.
 The same holds true of financial difficulties, which it is for the member states to overcome by adopting appropriate measures," it said.

-London has commissioned a massive 4 billion pounds tunnel, dubbed the 'super-sewer', underneath the Thames to solve the capacity problem.
+London has commissioned a massive 4 billion pounds ($6.47 billion) tunnel, dubbed the 'super-sewer', underneath the Thames to solve the capacity problem.

 But local residents and politicians have raised objections to the cost, which would drive up water bills.